Norinori

 Yes.
 Norinori runs entirely in your browser with no download, install, or plugins, so it loads instantly and keeps working even on school or work networks where bigger game sites get blocked.

 In the mood for more?
-Try 2048, Memory Match, Lights Out, 15 Puzzle — or browse all puzzle games and the full games list on Inkplay.
+Try 2048, Memory Match, Lights Out, Minesweeper, or browse all puzzle games and the full games list on Inkplay.
+Norinori also appears in Logic Puzzles.